escott1/pw1_pricer/README.md

 1. main_gui
 2. write_up
 #### main_gui
 Contains the python scripts, csv files and images for the net-present-value (npv) calculator.
-Just run:<br><br>
+In a terminal session run:<br><br>
 <code>python gui.py</code><br><br>
 from the main_gui directory to bring up the gui.
 Details below on what the different gui fields mean.
 #### write_up